Last updated on January 9, 2025

 Life has been good, bad, and ugly.
 As a priest friend once said, life is messy.
 Looking back, the bad or ugly times were not as bad or ugly as I perceived them.
 They were just messy.

-I survived an almost thirty-year career as a Chicago Police Officer without being killed, catastrophically injured, fired, indicted (Came close), or imprisoned.
+I survived an almost thirty-year career as a Chicago Police Officer without being killed, catastrophically injured, fired (Almost), indicted (Came close), or imprisoned.
 Being a Chicago Police Officer was the best job in the world.
 No two days were alike.
-Over fifteen years ago, I retired.
+Over seventeen years ago, I retired.
 I do not miss the circus.
 I just miss the clowns.

 There are always new things to keep me occupied.
 I am a constant learner, bookworm, photographer, urban wanderer, foodie, cook, and whatever else my over-curious mind leads me to.

-So far, I survived two flu seasons, the COVID pandemic and Chicago’s violent continuous crime pandemic.
+So far, I survived two pandemic seasons, the COVID, or the RONA as we called it, and Chicago’s violent continuous crime pandemic.
 I take all the precautions to stay well and safe.
 I do not have to enjoy living like this.
 I must do it.
 Self-survival is the first and highest law of nature.
 I am a survivor.

 I am fortunate to have friends and acquaintances from all walks of life, cultural and social strata.
 The number is not large and gets smaller every year.
 I am good with that.
 My friends and acquaintances are people I enjoy spending time with, no matter how often or seldom I see or talk to them.